 #1 Go To Bed 30 Minutes Earlier

 Sleep is an essential part of both mental and physical well-being, and if you’re burnt out, your body is craving those extra Zzzzs.
+The opposite holds true, too — clinical burnout and sleep deprivation are intricately related.
+According to research, sleep disturbances result in chronic energy loss, and increased levels of stress.
+So, if you’re sleep-deprived, it will only exacerbate the symptoms you’re experiencing.
+The good news is that hitting the snooze button is a simple and supportive solution!
 Try getting to bed just 30 minutes earlier and work your way up until you’re getting 7-9 hours of sleep each night.
 Trouble falling asleep?
 Listen to a free FitOn before bed meditation or create a classical music playlist.
 Research shows classical music helps support sleep.

 #2 Eat Nutrient-Dense Foods

+According to research, your diet can either help or harm your feelings of burnout!
+Reaching for nutrient-dense foods such as colorful fruits and veggies and lean protein has been shown to lower burnout symptoms.
 Need a snack?
 Go with almonds, a banana, or cherries.
-The mix of magnesium, calcium, and potassium help your muscles relax and increase the feel-good hormone (serotonin).
+The mix of magnesium, calcium, and potassium helps your muscles relax and increase the feel-good hormone (serotonin).

 #3 Go For A Walk